s97712/BlazorTS/README.md

 Now, run your Blazor application.
 When you click the button:
 1. The `HandleClick` method in `Counter.razor` is called.
 2. It directly accesses the `Scripts` property, which is automatically generated by BlazorTS.
-3. The `Scripts.IncrementCount` call executes the corresponding function in `Counter.ts`.
+3. The `Scripts.increment` call executes the corresponding function in `Counter.razor.ts`.

 Behind the scenes, BlazorTS generates the following `partial class` code for you and merges it with your `Counter.razor.cs`: